walidboughdiri/mf-maestro/README.md

 <a name="chapter-demo"></a>
 ## Demo

-A demo application (also used for integration tests) is availabe in [the```test```directory](https://github.com/calions-app/mf-maestro/tree/master/test)
+A demo application (also used for integration tests) is availabe in [the```demo```directory](https://github.com/calions-app/mf-maestro/tree/master/demo)

 It loads multiple micro applications, coded with different frameworks and versions (VannillaJS, Elm, Angular, Vue, React, EmberJs).
-The important mechanisms to look at are tested in the [```test/tests/test.js```](https://github.com/calions-app/mf-maestro/blob/master/test/tests/test.js) file.
+The important mechanisms to look at are tested in the [```tests/test.js```](https://github.com/calions-app/mf-maestro/blob/master/tests/test.js) file.

 To start the demo :

 1. Go to mf-maestro root and run ```npm link```
-2. Go to ```mf-maestro/test``` directory and run ```npm link mf-maestro```
+2. Go to ```mf-maestro/demo/mediator-app/``` directory and run ```npm link mf-maestro```
 3. Go to mf-maestro root and run : ```npm run demo```
 4. Go to https://localhost:3000/
+5. After you stop the demo process, run ```npm run stop``` to kill all started webpack-dev-server processes.

 <a name="chapter-test"></a>
 ## Tests

 Tests are run using the demo app, with [TestCafe](https://devexpress.github.io/testcafe/).
 Setup npm links like you would do to run the demo if it is not yet already done.
 Then go to ```mf-maestro/``` root directory and run : ```npm run test``` By default, tests are run with chrome headless, but you can use all [TestCafe](https://devexpress.github.io/testcafe/) functionnalities.